-If you’re like me, you probably find it difficult to tell what the difference is between a flauta and a taquito.
-I did some digging to discover that they are actually very similar!
+If you’re like me, you probably find it difficult to tell what the difference is between a flauta and a chicken taquito.
+They are actually very similar!

-Flautas can sometimes be a bit longer in length if a larger tortilla (like a burrito-sized one) is used, whereas a taquito is almost always made from smaller tortillas.
+Flautas can sometimes be a bit longer in length if a larger flour tortilla (like a burrito-sized one) is used, whereas a taquito is almost always made from smaller corn tortillas.

-This recipe uses simple, easy-to-find ingredients which is perfect for when you’re in a hurry to whip up a meal!
+This easy chicken flautas recipe uses simple, easy-to-find ingredients which is perfect for when you’re in a hurry to whip up a meal!

 Find the full printable recipe with specific measurements below.

-- Cheese: Monterey Jack is my favorite cheese to use in these easy chicken flautas because it has a nice mild flavor and it melts really well.
-You can use your favorite cheese.
+- Cheese: Monterey Jack is my favorite cheese to use in these easy chicken flautas.

 - Salsa: I prefer to make my own salsa, but you can definitely use store-bought.

-- Sour cream: The sour cream helps to bind the filling together and gives it a nice creamy texture.
+- Sour cream: The sour cream helps to bind the filling together.

-- Seasoning: I make my own taco seasoning or chili seasoning with chili powder, ground cumin, onion powder, and garlic powder, but again, store-bought will work here.
+- Seasoning: I make my own taco seasoning or chili seasoning but use what you have.